 In order to get started with One, you’ll want to transfer funds from an external source.
-To make this process simple, the app utilizes the Visa-owned API Plaid.
+To make this process simple, the app utilizes Plaid.
 With Plaid, you can select your current bank, log into your account, and transfer funds as needed.

-I should note that, currently, One is offering a $20 bonus to new users who fund their accounts with at least $100.
+I should note that, currently, One is offering a $50 bonus to new users who join and make a qualifying direct deposit of at least $250.

 Obtaining and using your One debit card

 Within seven to 10 business days of opening your One account, your debit card should arrive in your mailbox.
-Even better, after you activate it, you can currently earn a $5 bonus when you make your first purchase with the card.
 It can also be added to digital wallets such as Apple Pay for even easier access.

 Spend and credit available